Balmy645/IA/README.md

 ## Why not a secondary service to upload the files

 I would have, if my account creation limit given a phone number hasn´t reached the limit.
+(Will try to find a way around it and update the links or folder link on the bottom of this file!)

-## List of XML files
+## List of XML files (https://drive.google.com/drive/folders/1W0CaXjyDlxA3GfQTgF4_h2Z3y5LmrTdK?usp=sharing)

 - modelo_eigenfaces9.xml (1.03~ GB)
 - cnn_event_detection_model.h5 (39.8~ MB)
 - cascade.xml (109KB)